vagdur/vagdur.github.io/content/project/KEKS/index.md

   - data analysis
 ---

-As a part of their focus on knowledge-based policy and data-driven development of youth work, [KEKS](https://www.keks.se/in-english) performs an annual survey of participants, and continuous documentation using The Logbook.
-This, of course, creates a great deal of data enabling statistically-grounded answers to many questions.
+As part of their commitment to knowledge-based development in youth work policy and practice, [KEKS](https://www.keks.se/in-english) has developed a web-based system for documentation and follow-up called The Logbook.
+This platform is used to collect statistics and conduct surveys with young people.
+In 2024 alone, 119,772 activities were registered in the system, and more than 13,000 young people responded to the surveys.
+This generates a substantial amount of data, enabling local youth workers to develop their practice in a data-driven way, and allowing KEKS to present evidence-based reports on outcomes and engage in informed advocacy at the national level.

-In their daily operations, they have the tooling to answer simple questions about the mean responses to questions, but for more detailed analyses of subgroup responses or correlations between questions, they need external assistance, which I have provided over the last several years.
+However, The Logbook only reports summary statistics on responses, with no detailed breakdown by background factors.
+For more detailed analysis -- such as examining subgroup responses or identifying correlations between questions -- external expertise is needed, which I’ve been providing over the past several years.

 ![A figure illustrating the relationship between gaining experience and being responsible for activities.](KEKSplot.png "Participation leads to learning -- a central insight for KEKS, and easily seen in the data.")